Sulfate Reducing Bacteria (SRB) Metal Cutting Fluids Test (Box of 10)

 Our SRB anaerobic culture gel test tubes detect the presence of sulfate reducing bacteria efficiently and can be used to test metal working fluids.

-There are 10 tubes in each box and each contains an amount of culture gel for testing (minimum order of 10 boxes).
+There are 10 tubes in each box and each contains an amount of culture gel for testing.

 How to use our SRB tests to analyse metalworking fluids

 When your SRB tests arrive, you will notice that there will be 2 types of tubes (10 x culture tubes and a thinner container that contains 10 x capillary tubes).
 The capillary tubes are used to collect samples.

 - Make sure that the culture gel test tube is upright and has no indication of any growth inside.